Logo-stateuniv

 Although students from outside the South may tiptoe with curiosity into Nashville, they are certain to fall in love with the city soon after arriving.
 “Music City” claims the country’s “third coast,” featuring musicians from many genres and backgrounds, who can be seen performing all over the city.
 In addition to its renowned live music scene, Nashville boasts a rich cultural and educational heritage.
 Sixteen other universities call Nashville home, as do the only exact replica of Greece’s Parthenon, the Frist Center for the Visual Arts, the Tennessee government and state capital, the NFL’s Tennessee Titans, and the NHL’s Nashville Predators.
 Nashville also features diversity usually reserved for more sizable cities, with the largest Kurdish population in the United States and thriving Asian, Hispanic, and African communities.

 Vanderbilt’s location near downtown Nashville provides easy access to Nashville’s best restaurants and hottest night spots, and students often walk to nearby parks.
-When Vandy students need to get away for a weekend, Nashville also provides an ideal location from which to travel, as it is served by an international airport featuring service from seventeen airlines, and easy access to three major interstate highways.
+When students need to get away for a weekend, Nashville also provides an ideal location from which to travel, as it is served by an international airport featuring service from seventeen airlines, and easy access to three major interstate highways.

 Alumni